storacha/specs/Pin.md

 -- When "Patch" transaction is received, service
 -- performs following steps:
--- 1. Verify that current pin head corresponds to
+-- 1. Verify that current release head corresponds
---    provided head (if pin is in transient state it --    checks it checks against it's head).
-If provided --    head points to older revision (heads form the
+--    to provided head (if pin is in draft state
+--    it checks against it's head).
+If provided
+--    head points to older revision (heads form the
 --    merkle clock) it should deny transaction.
 If
---    provided head is newer revision (than known to --    service) state of the pin on service is out of --    date and it still refuses transaction as it is --    unable to process it yet.
+--    provided head is newer revision (than known to --    service) state of the revision on service is
+--    out of date and it still refuses transaction
+--    as it is unable to process it yet.
--- 2. If pin is in "pinned" state transitions pin to --    "transient" state in which `head` & `links` match --    what was provided.
+-- 2. If revision is in "release" state transitions
+--    it to "draft" state in which `head` & `links`
+--    match what was provided.
---    If pin is in "tranisent" state update it's `links` --    to union of the provided links and pin state
+--    If pin is in "draft" state update it's `links` --    to union of the provided links and local state --    links.
---    links.
 --
 -- Note that service may or may not publish IPNS
 -- record after processing "Patch" transaction. type Patch {
-  -- Pin identifier that is it's public key pin ID
+  -- Revision identifier that is it's public key id ID
-  -- pointer to the head this pin. head &Pinned
+  -- Pointer to the head patch assumes revision is on. head &Release
   -- Set of links to be included in the next
-  -- revision of the pin.
+  -- release of the revision.
   links [Link]
   -- This would link to IPLD representation of
-  -- the UCAN (wich "patch" capability) in which
+  -- the UCAN (with "patch" capability) in which
-  -- outermost audience is service ID this patch was -- send to and innermost issuer is the pin ID.
+  -- invocation audience is service ID this patch
+  -- was send to and root issuer is the revision DID.
-  -- This would allow pinning service to publish a
+  -- This allows service to publish a new IPNS
-  -- new IPNS record (assuming we add support for
+  -- record (assuming we add support for UCANs in
-  -- UCANs in IPNS).
+  -- IPNS).
   -- Note: service needs to generate IPNS record
-  -- update based on it's pin state which may be
+  -- update based on it's local `revision` state
-  -- different from the one submitted by a client. proof &UCAN
+  -- which may be different from the one submitted
+  -- by a client.
+Client is responsible to do
+  -- necessary coordination.
+  proof &UCAN
 }

 -- When "Commit" transaction is recieved service
--- perform same steps as with "Patch".
+-- performs same steps as with "Patch".
 Main
 -- difference is that after processing this
--- transaction Pin will transition to Pinned
+-- transaction Revision will transition to Release
 -- state.
-If pin was in Pinned state new state
--- will contain only provided links, otherwise
+If revision was in Release state new state -- will contain only provided links, otherwise
--- it will contain union of provided links and links -- in the current state.
+-- it will contain union of all the links that were
+-- received via patches and links provided via
+-- Commit.
 --
 -- General expectation is that service will update IPNS -- record after processing "commit" transaction. type Commit {
-  -- Pin identifier that is it's public key pin ID
+  -- Revision identifier that is it's public key id ID
-  -- pointer to the head of the pin. head &Pinned
+  -- pointer to the head of the pin. head &Release
-  -- The root of the DAG for a new revisions
+  -- The root of the DAG for a new revisions it is
-  -- it is implicitly implied to be in the links. root Link
+  -- implicitly implied to be in the links. root Link
   -- Set of links to be included in the next
-  -- revision of the pin.
+  -- release of the revision.
   links [Link]
   -- This would link to the IPLD representation of
   -- the UCAN (with "commit" capability) in which